fosalu/NEFS/NEFS_Specification.md

  - Every filename entry is immediately followed by it’s corresponding data entry.

 ### Data Entry
- - The data entry consists of a file’s binary data, stored as an “Unknown type record (TNF 5)”.
+ - The data entry consists of binary file data, stored as an “Unknown type record (TNF 5)”.

 ### File System Tender
  - The file system tender signals the end of the file system.